-Now at our new location at Glen Urquhart School!
+Now at our new location at Glen Urquhart School in Beverly!
 Experience the world through the eyes, ears, nose and paws of a different animal each morning.
 Start the morning with animal stories at our meeting circle, then begin the day's ramblings.
 Search the woods and wetlands for food that animal might eat, learn to move like the animal, and make a nest or a den.
 Follow tracks and signs, and see if we can find and observe the animals themselves!

 We learn about local animals by imagining we are those animals.
 The morning is filled with wild explorations, games, challenges, stories, and a bit of free play.
 We might walk like a raccoon and learn to catch small fish, learn to be alert like deer, or hide our nests like finches.
 Each day holds surprise and wonder.